 sudo dnf upgrade --refresh

 This command updates the package database and upgrades installed packages to their most recent versions.
-This step is vital for maintaining system integrity and security.
+Consequently, this step is vital for maintaining system integrity and security.

 sudo dnf install chkrootkit

-Post-installation, verifying that Chkrootkit has been properly installed on your Fedora system is critical.
-Ensuring its correct installation guarantees the software is operational and prepared for use.
+Verify that Chkrootkit has been properly installed on your Fedora system.
+This confirms the software is operational and ready for use.

 To verify Chkrootkit’s installation, execute its version check command: